Accessibility Quick Links

 In partnership with our clients on all in-scope new development projects that we finance or advise on, CIBC applies the Equator Principles risk management framework to identify, assess, and manage environmental and social risks and impacts.
 This ensures that in-scope projects are developed in a socially responsible manner and reflect sound environmental practices.

 The Environmental Credit Risk Management (ECRM) group reviews all in-scope Equator Principles transactions and provides training for lending and risk adjudication groups regarding compliance with the requirements of the Equator Principles.
-In 2023, ECRM reviewed 17 Equator Principles transactions that reached financial close.
+For the period of November 1, 2022 to December 31, 2023, ECRM reviewed 17 Equator Principles transactions that reached financial close.